Thursday, July 18, 2019

 Is the increasing use of the word warfighter a sign that the replacement of the human being is already underway?
 I ask this because nonhuman devices can also be called warfighters eg: unmanned systems such as airborne, land-based and sea-based drones or robots.

-If or when the warfighter is no longer human, does war become a battle between autonomous devices and systems?
+If or when the warfighter is no longer human/alive, does war become a battle between autonomous devices and systems?
 Will human beings still have control, or will they be held hostage to a type of war beyond our current comprehension?

 In a war fought between machines and systems what happens to sovereignty and territory?